-174 'Emergency assistance' is another case specific to the EDF and distinct from the 'extreme urgency' referred to here, in which the negotiated procedure may be used for actions which are not governed by Article 19c of Annex IV to the 2000/483/EC Partnership agreement between the members of the African, Caribbean and Pacific Group of States of the one part, and the European Community and its Member States, of the other part, signed in Cotonou on 23 June 2000 (Cotonou Agreement).
+175 'Emergency assistance' is another case specific to the EDF and distinct from the 'extreme urgency' referred to here, in which the negotiated procedure may be used for actions which are not governed by Article 19c of Annex IV to the 2000/483/EC Partnership agreement between the members of the African, Caribbean and Pacific Group of States of the one part, and the European Community and its Member States, of the other part, signed in Cotonou on 23 June 2000 (Cotonou Agreement).
 Emergency assistance is linked to the application of Articles 72 and/or 73 of the Cotonou Agreement.
 See also Article 79(5) of Council Decision 2013/755/EU of 25 November 2013 on the association of the overseas countries and territories with the European Union ('Overseas Association Decision') (OJ L 344, 19.12.2013, p.
 1).

-175 'Electronic communications network' means transmission systems and, where applicable, switching or routing equipment and other resources which permit the conveyance of signals by wire, by radio, by optical or by other electromagnetic means, including satellite networks, fixed (circuit and packet-switched, including Internet) and mobile terrestrial networks, electricity cable systems, to the extent that they are used for the purpose of transmitting signals, networks used for radio and television broadcasting, and cable television networks, irrespective of the type of information conveyed.
+176 'Electronic communications network' means transmission systems and, where applicable, switching or routing equipment and other resources which permit the conveyance of signals by wire, by radio, by optical or by other electromagnetic means, including satellite networks, fixed (circuit and packet-switched, including Internet) and mobile

-i) Where the works can only be provided by a single economic operator by a single economic operator and for any of the following reasons:

-(i) the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance;

-(ii) competition is absent for technical reasons;

-(iii) the protection of exclusive rights including intellectual property rights must be ensured.
+- g) For building contracts, after prospecting the local market. - h) Where a new contract has to be concluded after early termination of an existing contract. - i) Where the works can only be provided by a single economic operator by a single economic operator and for any of the following reasons: - (i) the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance; - (ii) competition is absent for technical reasons; - (iii) the protection of exclusive rights including intellectual property rights must be ensured.